History of the Azores: Liberal wars

 The 1820 civil war in Portugal had strong repercussions in the Azores.
 In 1829, in Vila da Praia, the liberals won over the absolutists, making Terceira the main headquarters of the new Portuguese regime and also where the Council of Regency (Conselho de Regência) of Mary II of Portugal was established.

 In the second half of the 19th century, Azores played an important role in the rebirth of Portuguese cod fisheries in Terra Nova (Newfoundland).
-In fact, it was Azorean emigrants from the East coast returned to their homeland that taught the American dory fishing technique to Portuguese that started to catch again cod in the Grand Bank after the middle of the 19th century.
+In fact, it was Azorean emigrants from the East coast returned to their homeland that taught the North American dory fishing technique to Portuguese that started to catch again cod in the Grand Bank after the middle of the 19th century.
 Beginning in 1868, Portugal issued its stamps overprinted with "AÇORES" for use in the islands.
 Between 1892 and 1906, it also issued separate stamps for the three administrative districts of the time.

+From 1750 to 1911, coins and banknotes of the Azorean real were issued for the Azores.

 From 1836 to 1976, the archipelago was divided into three districts, equivalent (except in area) to those on the Portuguese mainland.
 The division was arbitrary, and did not follow the natural island groups, rather reflecting the location of each district capital on the three main cities (neither of each on the western group).